-Below are all the most common Ugly Love trigger warnings to note:
+The most prevalent Ugly Love trigger warnings include:

 • Death of an infant child